facebook/react-native-website/docs/the-new-architecture/landing-page.md

 ### Support for Concurrent Renderer and Features

-The New Architecture adds support for concurrent rendering and features that have shipped in [React 18](https://react.dev/blog/2022/03/29/react-v18) and beyond.
+The New Architecture supports concurrent rendering and features that have shipped in [React 18](https://react.dev/blog/2022/03/29/react-v18) and beyond.
 You can now use features like Suspense for data-fetching, Transitions, and other new React APIs in your React Native code, further conforming codebases and concepts between web and native React development.

-The concurrent renderer also brings out-of-the-box improvements like automatic batching which reduces re-renders in React.
+The concurrent renderer also brings out-of-the-box improvements like automatic batching, which reduces re-renders in React.

 <details>
 <summary>Example: Automatic Batching</summary>